GeoffWilliams/omadapi/README.md

 * Default hostname `omadapi` (your router may register this if you run something good like OpenWrt)
 * Access via ssh
 * **CHANGE THE PASSWORD!!!**
+* Java memory is tuned for 1GB Rasberry Pi since thats what im rocking.
+If you have more memory adjust `-Xmx` in `/etc/init.d/tpeap`.
+Dont forget to leave memory for the system!

 ## Omada
 When booted, omada will be available at: